 Documentary films are intensely collaborative efforts, and I feel fortunate to have had the opportunity to work on several teams.
 These have focused on the South, Virginia, Civil Rights, and the Civil War.
 Each one has been different, but I have written, produced, or co-produced:

 In November 1815 Anna leapt from the third floor window of George Miller’s F Street tavern in Washington, D.C., after she was sold to Georgia traders and separated from her family.
-Abolitionist writers seized on her story, depicting her act as an attempted suicide.
-For two hundred years, her identity and her ultimate fate remained unknown.
-In 2015, her petition for freedom filed in the Circuit Court for D.C. came to light in the “O Say Can You See” collaborative research project.
-Her name was Ann Williams.
 This animated film and the accompanying website attempt to tell her complete story, dramatize the historical complexity of enslavement, and place her resistance to enslavement in its full context.
-This collaborative project between historians, artists, filmmakers, and creative writers recovers the full complexity of Anna’s actions on that day, grounds them in deeply researched historical analysis, and renders them in an aesthetically appealing, innovative, and widely accessible form.
-Anna, co-produced with Michael Burton and Kwakiutl Dreher, is a twelve-minute, animated historical film about one of the most dramatic events in the history of American slavery.
+Co-produced with Michael Burton and Kwakiutl Dreher, Salt Marsh Productions.
 Released February 2018.